dtrail/JBX_Kernel/README.md

 WIP:

-- Need fix to force the CPU to stay on custom min freq (OPP0)
+- Need fix to force the CPU to stay on custom min freq OPP0 (for now temporary solved by script daemon in Rom)
 - Live OC function included but doesn't work